 The Toyota Motor Company (TMC) is one of the most well-managed firms in the world.
-Among multinational corporations, it is probably the best managed.
+Among multinational corporations, it is probably the most famous one.
 Since its founding in 1937, TMC has continuously improved.
 The question is, how did Toyota do that?
 What does Toyota do differently from other companies, who stumble from one problem into the next?
 I believe the corporate culture and style start with the behavior at the top.
 Hence, in this post I will look at the board of directors of TMC in more detail.

 The Highly Uniform Toyota Men’s Club

 The Toyota Board of Directors (as of 2013) includes 23 individuals.
 Looking at their biographies in more detail shows a high degree of uniformity.

 Unsurprisingly, all but one of the members of the board are Japanese.
 The only exception is Mark T. Hogan, a former director and vice president of General Motors.
 Hence, the board is 96% Japanese.
 Similarly, all but one are male.
 The only female is Yoko Wake, a professor at the prestigious Keio University who also serves as one of the three outside members of the board.
 Again, this makes the board 96% male, and the lone woman is merely an outside member.
 I believe the lack of females on the board may be a weakness, as is the lack of international members.
 However, I did a very similar analysis ten years ago, when there was no woman and no foreigner at all; hence, overall it is an improvement, albeit a rather slow one.

 The typical resume of a Toyota board member goes like this: graduated from university, joined Toyota the month after graduation at age 24, stayed with Toyota forever.
 Excluding the outside members, 15 of the 19 board members joined Toyota directly after graduation at an average age of 24 and then stayed at Toyota for 38 years.
 Their average age is 62 years.